pythonanywhere/help_pages/articles/ASGICommandLine.md

  * We have not worked out the long-term pricing for ASGI sites, which will probably differ from the way we charge for traditional WSGI ones.
 We're 99.9% certain that there will be a way to host them in a free plan, though!
+ * Daphne does not work well with the current ASGI system.
+We strongly advise against using it.

 If you are brave enough to try it, here is a quick guide on how to do it :-)